 What kinds of drugs are available?

-Anti-HIV drugs are also called antiretroviral drugs or antiretrovirals.
+Anti-HIV drugs are also called antiretroviral drugs or antiretrovirals (ARVs).
 They work because they attack the HIV virus directly.
 The drugs cripple the ability of the virus to make copies of itself.

 There are 6 main classes of anti-HIV drugs:

 - Nucleoside Reverse Transcriptase Inhibitors (NRTIs or "nukes")

 - Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs or "non-nukes")